Database Migrations

 Reset your database

-Reset your database (apply current migrations), and populate with seed data
+Reset your database to reapply migrations and populate with seed data.

 You should now see the employees